cmdcolin/logistic_chaos_map/README.md

 wasm and create-react-app.
 It uses yarn workspaces with the wasm code in one workspace and the create-react-app in another workspace.

-See [NOTES.md](NOTES.md) for some fun details I discovered while creating this!
+See [NOTES.md](NOTES.md) for some fun details I discovered while creating this and blogpost showing the basic template of a Rust+WASM+React app https://cmdcolin.github.io/posts/2022-08-22-rustwasm

 ## Screenshot